How Airlines Are Refunding Tickets?

 Traffic restrictions are slowly being lifted and now it may be time to start buying tickets again.
 We recommend flying with the airlines that have served customers well in this difficult situation.
 Good airlines should be awarded by new sales.

-It is wise always to pay new tickets with a credit card.
-Applying the money back from a credit card company is much easier than getting them directly from the airline.
+It is wise always to pay for new tickets with a credit card.
+Applying for the money back from a credit card company is much easier than getting them directly from the airline.
 If the financial situation of an airline is already now bad, it is good to be extra cautious with that airline.